Ben-Bauer-15/notetaking/notes.md

 ### 12/17/18

 Today I worked more on multiplayer modes.
 I implemented a choice between public and private rooms.
 Starting to think I should be focusing more on the front end because the project looks messy right now.
 I also need to modularize the components more for the same reason.

+### 12/18/18

+I ran into an annoying bug today.
+Can't forget to change the IP the server is running on, or else it will be very hard to debug!